keelback-code/out-proud/README.md

 * As a site owner, I can provide access to educational/explanatory resources that could be useful to Creators and Viewers so that the user does not have to do their own research if they don’t want to.

-* As a site owner, I can provide a secure and private platform so that creators can come out on their own terms.
+* As a site owner, I can provide a secure and private platform so that Creators can come out on their own terms.

 ### Design and UX

 I chose a muted yellow for the background and a dark purple for highlights; the main choice for these colours is that it subtly hints at the colours of the nonbinary flag.
 This is fundamentally a queer website but many of the users may be using it around people they are not out to, so it is very important that the website doesn't use any typically queer imagery, such as rainbows.
 Nonetheless, it's important to have a subtle nod in there.
 The bulk of the pages are in the lighter colour with a darker text, as this is easier for users to focus on.
 For large amounts of text it can be difficult to read light text on a dark background: there is a chance that some of the user-made pages could have large amounts of text, so readability is paramount.
+The website deliberately does not have any comment functionality for the Pages.
+Have you ever been worried about logging into a website or opening your email because you were expecting something negative?
+The Creators have the possibility to be sending news which might not be received positively, so I didn't want to create a site where someone can log in and see something negative about themselves.

 ### Wireframes

 This was my first time building a site of this type, so the design of the site changed as I worked.
-I made these wireframes in advance but some of them changed signifigantly; some became more complicated and some became simpler in order to give me time to work on the more complicated things.
+I made these wireframes in advance but some of them changed significantly; some became more complicated and some became simpler in order to give me time to work on the more complicated things.
 Ultimately I had to focus on functionality.

 Landing page